sayakpaul/Blood-Cell-Detection-using-TFOD-API/README.md

 ## A note of thanks :)

 I used GCP ML Engine for training the custom object detection model.
 I am very thanksful to [Google Developers Expert Program](https://developers.google.com/programs/experts) for providing me with GCP Credits.
-I am also thankful to them for providing me with [Qwiklabs](https://www.qwiklabs.com/) credit to learn more about GCP.
+I am also thankful to them for providing me with [Qwiklabs](https://www.qwiklabs.com/) Credits to learn more about GCP.
 I am thankful to the [TensorFlow Research Cloud](https://www.tensorflow.org/tfrc) team for providing me with Cloud TPU access which indeed helped me speed up the training process to a great extent.